Mainz: Roman Mogontiacum

 Throughout the changes of time, the Roman castrum never seems to have been permanently abandoned as a military installation, which is a testimony to Roman military judgement.
 Different structures were built there at different times.
 The current citadel originated in 1660, but it replaced previous forts.
 It was used in World War II.
-One of the sights at the citadel is still the cenotaph raised by legionaries to commemorate their Drusus.
+One of the sights at the citadel is still the cenotaph raised by legionaries to commemorate their general, Drusus.

 Frankish Mainz

 In the 4th century, Alemans repeatedly invaded the neighborhood of Mogontiacum.
-In 357, the city was liberated by the emperor Julian.
+In 357, the city was liberated by the Emperor Julian.
 The last emperor to station troops serving the western empire at Mainz was Valentinian III (reigned 425–455), who relied heavily on his Magister militum per Gallias, Flavius Aëtius.
-In 451, Attila's huns sacked the city.
+In 451, Attila's Huns sacked the city.

 The Franks from the middle and upper Rhine area took Mainz shortly before 460.
 After the fall of the Western Roman Empire in 476, the Franks under the rule of Clovis I gained control over western Europe by the year 496.
 Clovis, son of Childeric, became king of the Salians in 481, ruling from Tournai.
-He converted to Catholicism from non-Arian Christianity.
+He converted from paganism to Catholic Christianity.
 Theudebert I (c.
 500–547 or 548) had installed Sidonius as bishop of Mainz.
 Dagobert I (605/603–639) reinforced the walls of Mainz.

 Charlemagne (768–814), through a succession of wars against other tribes, built a vast Frankish empire in Europe.
 Mainz from its central location became important to the empire and to Christianity.
 Meanwhile, language change was gradually working to divide the Franks.
-Mainz spoke a dialect termed Ripuarian.

 After the death of Charlemagne, distinctions between France and Germany began to be made.
 The Rhine roughly formed the border of their territories, whereby the three important episcopal cities of Mainz, Worms and Speyer with their counties to the left of the Rhine were assigned to East Francia.